ivozilkenat/hackhpi24/README.md

 ## Deployment
 - Push to branch `master`
-  - Wait for action to build package & webserver to run container
+  - Wait for action to build package & web server to run container
 - View at [hackhpi24.ivo-zilkenat.de](https://hackhpi24.ivo-zilkenat.de)